630-462-9500

 What to Know About Cryptocurrency and Divorce

-Posted on August 23,2024 in Property Division
+Posted on April 10, 2025 in Property Division

 In Illinois, all property acquired during the marriage, including cryptocurrency, is generally considered marital property and subject to equitable distribution.
 This means any Bitcoin, Ethereum, or other digital assets obtained during the marriage may be divided between spouses.
+Under equitable distribution, it does not necessarily matter which spouse acquired the cryptocurrency, just that it was acquired during the marriage.

 The Disclosure and Discovery of Digital Assets